tap349/tap349.github.io/_posts/2017-07-27-phoenix-ecto.md

   end
   ```

-  it's better to extract working with `Repo` from `changeset` function:
+  NOTE: it's better to extract working with repo out of `changeset` function:

   ```elixir
   # in comment controller or context: